How to Vote: 7 Simple Steps for Ballot Beginners

 Why Their Vote Matters

-One in five Americans – or nearly 20% – have some type of disability.
+The U.S. Census Bureau reports that 44.1 million Americans have a disability, which is around 13.4% of the country’s population.
 These voters look for candidates who can speak knowledgeably and compassionately about making the world a more accessible place.

 Women